Shreya99r/Shreya-Rawal/README.md

 # Plugin to open SQL database for Web Apps using Apache Cordova
-plugin to open and use sqlite databases on Android &amp; iOS with HTML5/Web SQL API .

 // Wait for Cordova to load
 document.addEventListener("deviceready", onDeviceReady, false);